hometownjlu/nomogram/README.md

 * Half are males vs. females applicants
 * Half are matched vs. unmatched applicants
 * Half are white vs. non-white applicants
+* All applicants had a Step 1 score greater than 194 or greater than passing

 ```r
   filter(Year == "2020") %>%